What Does Human Meat Taste Like? Stomach-Churning Anecdotes From Notorious Cannibals

 YouTubeSurvivors of the Uruguayan Air Force Flight 571 air disaster.

-Cannibalism of the 29 dead directly contributed to the miraculous survival of those 16 people.
-The decision to eat the dead did not come lightly.
-Some of the dead were friends, colleagues, and teammates of those who lived.
+It was only by eating the 29 dead that those 16 people lived to tell the tale.
+The decision to turn to cannibalism did not come lightly.
+Some of the dead were friends, colleagues, and teammates of those who lived, and the survivors felt nauseated by the very thought of what they were doing.

 author